 The Business Science Building, alongside Colonial Avenue, contains Technical Support Services, Printing Services, classrooms and laboratories for the Administrative Support Technology, Information Systems Technology, Management and Accounting curriculums, as well as faculty and staff offices.
-The open computer laboratories are located in rooms M-268 and M-255 and the hours of operation are Monday through Friday, 8:00 a.m. to 10:00 p.m., Saturdays and Sundays 10:00 a.m. to 6:00 p.m.
+The open computer laboratory is located in room M-302, and the hours of operation are Monday through Friday, 8:00 a.m. to 9:00 p.m., and Sundays 10:00 a.m. to 6:00 p.m.
 A cafeteria, drama and speech classroom, theater workshop, and the Whitman Auditorium are also located in this building.